KawaiiFiveO/SIP-Pi/README.md

 6. Download this folder to Raspberry Pi
 7. If output of DTMF digits in sipserv (answer machine) through GPIO is needed: execute `make sipserv-gpio` in SIP-Pi folder in Terminal
 8. If forwarding the 4 last DTMF digits to a tcp server is needed, run `make sipserv-tcp` instead
 9. add a `-local` directly at the end (without a space) if you run the sip server you are planning to connect to is on the same Pi.
+(Match any authentication realm request.)
 10. `make sipcall` if you need the standalone phone software as well
 11. If the mentioned output options are not needed, just execute `make all` in SIP-Pi folder in Terminal instead